Have questions? We're here.

 Nestled between the Linge and Merwede Rivers, Gorinchem is the largest fortified city in The Netherlands.
 The well-preserved city walls and the striking Dalem Gate, relics of a storied past, have stood guard over this charming locale since the 13th century.
 Fort Vuren offers panoramic views of the Merwede River and the picturesque Lingewijk neighborhood, with its tranquil canals and verdant gardens, invites leisurely exploration.
 Nearby Slot Loevestein, one of the biggest medieval castles in the Netherlands, stands amid a traditional Dutch river landscape.

-Optional Excursions: Gorinchem on Foot, Kinderdijk Windmills by E-bicycle, Kinderdijk by Vintage Barge, Kinderdijk Windmills & Dutch Cheese Making
+The Kinderdijk Windmills excursion is included.
+Optional excursions are available at an additional charge: Gorinchem on Foot, Kinderdijk Windmills by E-bicycle, Kinderdijk by Vintage Barge, Kinderdijk Windmills & Dutch Cheese Making

 Day 6: Wesel, Germany